Six-step approach

-The six-step approach guides ministries of health and supporting partners in planning how to differentiate HIV testing services (HTS):
+The seven-step approach guides ministries of health and supporting partners in planning how to differentiate HIV testing services (HTS):

-Before deciding on the strategic mix of differentiated HIV testing services, a situation analysis must be completed.
+Before deciding on the strategic mix of differentiated HIV testing services, a situational analysis must be completed.

-The situation analysis should identify the gaps in achieving the first 95 in the 95-95-95 UNAIDS targets for both geographical coverage and coverage by specific populations, and assess how existing testing strategies are addressing these gaps.
+The situational analysis should identify the gaps in achieving the first 95 in the 95-95-95 UNAIDS targets for both geographical coverage and coverage by specific populations, and assess how existing testing strategies are addressing these gaps.
+Details should also be provided on HIV self-testing, as well as HIV data by age and location of testing.
+The analysis further includes details on relevant policies and the “building blocks” for mobilizing, testing, linking, initiation, treatment and retention.

 This analysis should consider the three core components – mobilizing, testing and linking – that compose a successful model of HIV testing.
 See Annex 1